Are You Looking to Report Someone to the IRS Anonymously? Find Out How Here!

 Tax fraud is one crime that has become prevalent in many countries/states.
 The misdeed occurs more often than you can imagine.
 According to an IRS report released in 2019, the net tax gap was estimated at $381 billion.
 Many nationalities regard tax fraud as a trivial offense and commit it frequently.
 The amount you evade may seem too little to affect your state/country, but before you know it, you owe the government a considerable amount.

 If you are a responsible citizen, you should report such mischief to the IRS immediately you notice it.
-However, you may wonder how to report someone to the IRS anonymously.
+However, you may wonder .
 Do not worry; DoNotPay has your back.
 Reporting tax fraud can be an intimidating process; that is why DoNotPay steps in with our new tax fraud product that gives you a fast, easy and convenient way to handle the process.

 What Exactly is Tax Fraud?